Luis270100/Luis270100/README.md

 ## 👋 Hello, I'm Luis Hernandez also known as Huicho ([@Luis270100](https://github.com/Luis270100))

-I'm a passionate developer from Querétaro, Mexico, dedicated to creating high-quality software.
+I'm a passionate dedicated to creating high-quality software.
 I focus on details and am fascinated by new technologies and ideas.
 Problem-solving and human creativity inspire me. ✌️

 ---